alexgs/movie-watcher/README.md

 ### Notes

 - I'm just going to keep track of users by arbitrary strings; there will be no authentication or authorization in this app.
-- I will use Flyway to manage the database schema, and I will use Prisma as the ORM.
+- I will use Flyway to manage the database schema, and I will use Knex as the ORM.
 - I will use Zod for validation, instead of Nest's built-in validation.